LoayHalawani/Caesar-Cipher/README.md

 This implementation takes a letter instead of an integer as key.
 A key of "A" or "a" indicates a shift value of 0..., and a key of "Z" or "z" indicates a shift value of 25 respectively.
 Numbers, special characters, and spaces are kept as is after encryption or decryption.

 # Prerequisites
-- Java/JDK 21 or above.
+- Java/JDK 21 or above
-- The javac compiler.
+- The javac compiler
-- Any text editor.
+- Any text editor

 # Compiling & Executing
-1. Open any terminal.
+1. Open any terminal
-2. Navigate to the location of the Java file.
+2. Navigate to the location of the Java file
-3. To compile the Java file, run 'javac CaeserCipher.java'.
+3. To compile the Java file, run 'javac CaeserCipher.java'
-4. To execute the compiled Java code, run 'java CaeserCipher'.
+4. To execute the compiled Java code, run 'java CaeserCipher'